December 2025

 We use strategy, powerful data, and rigorous research to win people back to the truth.

 The most targeted and vulnerable audiences to disinformation are those our side isn’t speaking with regularly.
-We prioritize audiences that others don’t, including: rural residents, conspiracy-curious social media scrollers, health-conscious moms, disengaged young people, cost-conscious families, and others to shift culture and the conversation.
+We prioritize audiences that others don’t, including rural residents, conspiracy-curious social media scrollers, health-conscious moms, disengaged young people, cost-conscious families, and others to shift culture and the conversation.

-Today’s most persuasive and viral content is authentic, peer-to-peer and user generated.
-People don’t listen to brands anymore — they listen to other people like them.
+Today’s most persuasive and viral content is authentic, peer-to-peer and user-generated.
+People don’t listen to brands anymore—they listen to other people like them.

-Within hours of the LA wildfires, we filled feeds with credible, creative content linking extreme weather to climate change and countering disinformation.
-Our campaign reached 26.5 million highly targeted people and provided a powerful counterweight to the usual garbage the other side puts out.
+Within hours of the LA wildfires, we filled feeds with content linking extreme weather to climate change and countering disinformation.
+Our campaign reached 26.5M people via more than 40M organic and paid impressions.
+We reached highly We reached a highly targeted audience and provided a powerful counterweight to the disinformation machine—with the research that proves these interventions work.

 Proved that our communications work

-• 32% lift among young adults
+32% lift among young adults across under-35 campaigns tested

 By 2030 our Good Influence program will: